DataSwell/brazil_ecommerce_analytics/README.md

 ![dbt_and_redshift_structure](https://user-images.githubusercontent.com/63445819/222439077-4c4aef58-7acb-4fc2-9df6-2e415ea451b8.png)

 The dbt structure with the different layers and functionalities will be explained in the next parts.
+In each layer (staging, intermediate, marts) exists YAML files and SQL files.
+The YAML files are used for configuration, we can specify descriptions for models and columns or add generic tests.
+The SQL files contain the code which will be compiled and run by dbt in our data warehouse, to transform the data and create views/tables/CTEs.

 ### Sources & Seeds